diffix/reference/docs/misc.md

 > TODO: still not 100% sure that a combination can't go from NLE to LE...

-When all possible combinations are NLE, or when there are no conditions sets that lead to an attack (affect an LE number of rows), then no more low-effect processing is necessary.
+When all possible combinations are NLE, or when there are no conditions sets that lead to an attack (affect a LE number of rows), then no more low-effect processing is necessary.

 Until either of these things happen, however, it is necessary to record row information in case re-evaluation is needed.
 As long as a combination is LE and at least one condition set is droppable, the rows associated with those conditions must be retained for possible re-evaluation.
 If a combination becomes NLE, then rows for that combination no longer need to be retained, and earlier retained rows can be forgotten.
 (Note that this presumes that an aggregate can be adjusted incrementally through added or removed rows, in contrast to an aggregate that has to be recomputed from scratch if rows change.)